-Main Street in Putnam was crowded with runners, supporters, and spectators out to enjoy the annual O'Putnam 5K race.
-Putnam bosts annual O'Putnam 5K PUTNAM - The Courthouse O'Putnam 5K took off once again on March 12 as Putnam's annual St. Patrick's Day tradition brought hundreds of runners to town to take on the second of four O'race 5Ks in Connecticut that make up the Challenge series.
+Main Street in Putnam was crowded with runners, supporters, and spectators out to enjoy the annual O'Putnam 5K race. annual run in the Courthouse O'Putnam 5K.

+Runners arrive at one of the signup tents as they prepare for Putnam's annual St. Patrick's Putnam bosts annual O'Putnam 5K PUTNAM - The Courthouse O'Putnam 5K took off once again on March 12 as Putnam's annual St. Patrick's Day tradition brought hundreds of runners to town to take on the second of four O'race 5Ks in Connecticut that make up the Challenge series.
 The race took runners on a trip through the center of Putnam, including the Putnam River Trail, with a post-race celebration embracing the spirit of St. Patrick's Day on Main Street.
-The 2023 race features record-breaking times as both overall winner Scott Bushey and the first female across the line Elizabeth Fengler set records for the fastest finish and fastest finish by a woman in the race's history.
-The Case family of Hebron prepare for their about being an actual leprechaun as they annual run in the Courthouse O'Putnam 5K. cheered on runners.
+The 2023 race features record-breaking times as both overall winner Scott Bushey and the first female across the line Elizabeth Fengler set records for the fastest finish and fastest finish by a woman in the race's THE LAW OFFICE OF